MetricRule/metricrule-agent-go/README.md

 ## Screenshots and Demo

-A demo Grafana instance is running here against a toy [PetFinder](https://www.tensorflow.org/datasets/catalog/pet_finder) model with simulated traffic.
+Taken with a demo Grafana instance of this agent running with a toy [PetFinder](https://www.tensorflow.org/datasets/catalog/pet_finder) model with simulated traffic.

 > The model is built using [this Tensorflow tutorial](https://www.tensorflow.org/tutorials/structured_data/feature_columns)